amree/gomen-data/README.md

 It'd be great if one day people would actually contribute to this repo :)

+## Output

+You can get the output (in CSV format) directly by going into the `output` directory.
+If you need an updated data, open an issue or just tweet at me.

 ## Contributing

 - You can use any language you like